How to Join Greek Organizations & Program Houses (except Panhellenic groups)

 NPC Panhellenic Recruitment: Primary Formal Recruitment has concluded for 2021.
 Some organizations may be eligible for a continuous open bid (COB).
 Please inquire with individual groups or contact the Panhellenic President, Elena Panzitta.
 (Panhellenic website).

 1. Potential New Members (PNMs) check out the organizations

 PNMs look at each of Greek and Program Houses after to see where they see a potential fit.

-Students are encouraged to stop by any of the organizations or events throughout the year.
+Students are encouraged to meet with organizations at their events throughout the year.
 From the end of January through the end of February, each organization sponsors a number of open events designed specifically for potential new members to get to know its active members and learn more about the process of joining.

 3. Bid Distribution

 Organizations hand out bids at the end of the recruitment period.
 Each group has different methods for choosing who to extend a bid to and some potential new members may be extended a bid by more than one organization.
 If you’d like to join an organization, the best thing to do is to make friends and express your interest as these are typically the key elements in making bidding decisions.